MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/core_modules.rst

-The :mod:`MDAnalysis.core` modules contain functionality essential for MDAnalysis, such as the central data structures in :mod:`MDAnalysis.core.AtomGroup` or the selection definitions and parsing in :mod:`MDAnalysis.core.Selection`.
+The :mod:`MDAnalysis.core` modules contain functionality essential for MDAnalysis, such as the central data structures in :mod:`MDAnalysis.core.universe` and :mod:`MDAnalysis.core.groups` or the selection definitions and parsing in :mod:`MDAnalysis.core.selection`.

 .. rubric:: Contents